 - Rise early enough so there is enough time to complete all morning tasks.
 Allow time for the ‘sleepy heads’ to properly get into gear.
 There is no more stressful of a task then trying to rush someone who is not fully awake.

-More Tips To Reduce Back To School Stress
+More Tips To Reduce Back To School Chaos

 - Parents – Go to bed early enough in order to get your 7 – 9 hours of sleep before you have to start your morning routine.
 Get everyone their own alarm clock – no matter how young they are and set it religiously.
 This can help to deflect any annoyance that may be felt away from the parents to the inanimate alarm clock.
 Ensure that children are getting their 9 – 11 hours of sleep.